 What to Bring

-For the river crossing: sandals or water shoes, quick-dry pants.
+For the river crossing: Sandals or water shoes, quick-dry pants.

 Guesthouses provide bedding, but a silk liner adds comfort.
 Pack light – you’ll carry everything daily.